 - It helps in determining the priority of the projects.

 - It helps in planning and managing the delivery of services in the future.

-- It helps in identifying areas where cost reduction can be done and savings can be made.
+- It helps in identifying areas where cost reduction can be implemented and savings can be made.

-- It helps in spotting the areas where higher funds are required.
+- It helps in spotting the areas where higher levels of funds are required.

-- It brings accountability to the organization.
-Since each project has its respective budget, performance measurement can be done and accountability can be set.
+- It adds accountability to the organization.
+Since each project has its respective budget, performance measurement can be done and firm accountability can be set.

-Apart from the advantages, there are many disadvantages of program budgets.
-Let us have a look at them.
+Apart from the advantages, there are also some disadvantages to program budgets.

-- Program budget requires a lot of information and it can take ample time to find out exact financial resources required.
-In addition, during the year when any changes need to be made to the resources required, it becomes very difficult to make a balanced budget.
+- A program budget requires a lot of information and it can take a lot of time to determine the exact financial resources required.
+Additionally, during the year, when any changes must be made to the resources required, it becomes very difficult to achieve a balanced budget.

 - Sometimes, overlapping causes several changes to the budget.
-Like for example, the municipality department may include the electricity repair expenses in the budget, which may or may not incur.
-This leads to budgeting of dual expenses.
+For example, the municipality department may include the electricity repair expenses in the budget, which may or may not occur.
+This leads to the budgeting of dual expenses.

-- If the program budget is incorrect, it can lead to increase in costs.
+- If the program budget is incorrect, it can lead to an increase in costs.

 - The program budget sometimes makes it difficult to evaluate the performance of the project.
-Multiple layers of administrators govern a project.
-Finding out the actual performance of any level of administrator can become a daunting task.
+Multiple layers of administrators govern a project, so finding out the actual performance of any administrator can become a daunting task.